masonfmatthews/rails_assignments/assignments/voting_api/README.md

 * `/api/v1/voters`
   * Based on a `voters` table, with at least `name` and `party` attributes
   * `create` action
-  * `show` action, with authentication to prove that you are the voter
+  * `show` action, with token authentication to prove that you are the voter
-  * `update` action, with authentication to prove that you are the voter
+  * `update` action, with token authentication to prove that you are the voter
 * `/api/v1/votes`
   * Based on a `votes` table, with at least `voter_id` and `candidate_id` attributes
   * Each voter can cast at most one vote, period.
-  * `create` action, with authentication to show that you are the voter
+  * `create` action, with token authentication to show that you are the voter
+  * `destroy` action, with token authentication to show that you are the voter
   * `index` action (which shows all candidates and a number of votes for each)

 See the notes section below for links that will be helpful.